b2220333/suturo_docs/components/manipulation.rst

 Mass Checking of Controllers
 ----------------------------
 The *suturo_action_tester* package provides the *controller_checker* executable that recursively searches a folder for controller files and uses them to generate controllers.
 If problems arise during this process, the error messages are displayed.
 At the end of the execution, the number of all found controller files and the number of successfully generated controllers are displayed.
+All of the successfully generated controller's inputs are logged to a file called *controller_interfaces*, which is created in the directory, the checker is executed in.
 The tool was initially developed to easily find controllers which were faulty because of a giskard language update.
 The checker currently uses the yaml language, as well as the two custom languages developed for the CaterROS project.

 .. code-block:: bash